Table of Contents

 Above Hakini Shakti, a downward-pointing triangle encases a white lingam, signifying wisdom.
 Each element within the Ajna chakra’s design carries distinct meanings, together illustrating the chakra’s profound symbolism.

 The Meaning of the Ajna Symbol

-According to ancient Yogi texts, the third eye chakra is the center of clarity and wisdom and is associated with the dimension of light.
-It’s one of the seven major energy vortexes representing the ability to command or summon the creation, sustenance, and dissolution of the world.
-It’s believed that this chakra is the dwelling place of Brahman, the supreme cosmic spirit.
+Ancient Yogi texts reveal that the third eye chakra, or Ajna, is the hub of clarity and wisdom, tied closely to the realm of light.
+It stands as one of the seven primary energy centers, showcasing the power to control creation, maintenance, and the end of the world.
+This chakra is also considered the home of Brahman, the ultimate cosmic spirit.